whitcomb/requirejs-ejs/README.md

-# RequireJS EJS Plug-in (rejs)
+# RequireJS EJS Plug-in

-RequireJS with Embedded JavaScript (ejs) templates.
-Inspired by and borrowed some code from requirejs-hogan-plugin ([github](https://github.com/millermedeiros/requirejs-hogan-plugin)).
+Use EJS templates with RequireJS.

 ## Versions